charya-s/eight_values_app/README.md

 ## Introduction

-I've done the 8Values quiz on its original site many times over the years and found it to be pretty accurate when it labelled me what it thought was approriate.
-Since the webapp was open source, it was quite easy to deduce the algorithm by going through the source code and dry running it.
+I've done the 8Values quiz on its original site many times over the years and found it to be pretty accurate when it labelled me what it thought was appropriate.
+Since the web-app was open source, it was quite easy to deduce the algorithm by going through the source code and dry running it.

 As for this app; I created it while learning how to work with Flutter.
 This is my very first app and I'm pretty satisfied with how it turned out.
 There's a lot to be desired visually, sure, but I think it's a pretty solid starting point and I might come back to it later with a bit more experience and improve the UX.
 This app won't be released for iOS as I don't have the resources to build or test iOS apps.
 <br/><br/>